 Here's an imposing sight.
 The Sanctuary of Vicoforte, also called the Santuario Regina Montis Regalis, is an enormous monumental church in the small town of Vicoforte in the Mondovì countryside.
 Its construction took place over a very long time.

-The evolution of the place is based on a interesting story, the prosaic truth of which need not concern us.
+The evolution of the place is based on an interesting story, the prosaic truth of which need not concern us.
 In the Middle Ages a local brickmaker, wishing to thank the Virgin for causing his bricks to turn out well, built a small sanctuary in her honor, sporting a 15th century fresco of the Madonna and Child.
 In 1592, however, a hunting party was passing by and one of the hunters (Giulio Sargiano) accidentially shot the Madonna fresco with his arquebus and, to his dismay, the Madonna was bleeding.

 Word spread quickly and the place became a place of pilgrimage -- the then-Duke of Savoy Charles Emmanuel I, called 'the Great' and 'Testa d'feu' (Fire Head), got into the act in 1596, commissioning a large sanctuary worthy of such a miracle, but his court architect in Torino, Ascanio Vitozzi, died in 1615, and the Duke himself in 1630, and the project halted completely.

-This is said to the world's largest elliptical dome (37m long by 25m across, 74m high), created by the outstanding Monregalese architect Francesco Gallo -- interest in the sanctuary had renewed in 1682 in gratitude for the apparent early success of the Mondovì salt tax rebellions against the Savoyard authorities, and by 1728 Gallo took over the existing project, supposedly with encouragement from Filippo Juvarra, who was working around Torino at the time.
+This is said to be the world's largest elliptical dome (37m long by 25m across, 74m high), created by the outstanding Monregalese architect Francesco Gallo -- interest in the sanctuary had renewed in 1682 in gratitude for the apparent early success of the Mondovì salt tax rebellions against the Savoyard authorities, and by 1728 Gallo took over the existing project, supposedly with encouragement from Filippo Juvarra, who was working around Torino at the time.
 Gallo began the cupola drum in 1728 and completed the dome in 1732 -- there is a story that the workmen refused to help him to remove the scaffolding, as they were convinced that the dome would collapse, and Gallo had to do the job himself.

 In 1596 Carlo Emanuele I had originally planned this church to become the mausoleum for the Savoy family, but after 1731 Juvarra's Basilica of Superga overlooking Torino had taken over that role.